This is, talk about, you know, when hell freezes over.

 It is hard.

-And the easy way out is governments.
+And the easy way out is government.

-And before I uh forget, let me uh just thank everybody uh involved putting together this program, working right up to the Christmas Eve clock here.
+And before I forget, let me just thank everybody involved putting together this program.

-And my thanks to all of you, of course, for listening on Christmas Eve of 2008.
+My thanks to all of you, of course, for listening on Christmas Eve of 2008.

 We've got some more calls to take, 1-800-282-2882.

-But you know, the really important stuff, the best Christmas movies ever.
+But, you know, the really important stuff, the best Christmas movies ever.

-I'm hearing from from Kit and Mike, their their selections here, guys.
+I'm hearing from Kit and Mike.

-Let's see if we can agree on a couple of these, all right.
+Let's see if we can agree on a couple of these, all right?

 All right.